 Tests Officers Use to Determine Drug Impairment

 The same tests for alcohol impairment are used to determine whether a person is impaired by drugs.
 The sobriety test determines whether a person is impaired by alcohol or drugs.
-However, there are specific tests that can be administered by a drug recognition expert to determine specifically whether a person is under the influence of narcotics or drugs instead of DUI.
+However, there are specific tests in West Palm Beach that can be administered by a drug recognition expert to determine specifically whether a person is under the influence of narcotics or drugs instead of DUI.

 These tests involve eye function tests, the movement or involuntary movement of the eyeballs.
 A DRE uses a tracking device and asks the person to follow the tracking device with their eyes.
 They may take the person’s body temperature and look inside their mouth to see if they have a dry mouth.